BDC Hamburger Icon

 • Write a business plan.
 Get your ideas on paper and plan your strategy.
 Identify your target audience and how you’ll market to them.
 What value do you provide in the industry?
 Don’t go into a new business venture blind.
 Set up a plan of attack for the best chance of success.

 • Be patient.
 A one-person operation will likely grow slower than a business with a team of multiple people.
 Stay the course and keep moving forward.
-The most successful one-person businesses take time to develop.
+The most successful one-person companies take time to develop.

 One-person business ideas